Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     - **Not available**
         Select this option to change the offer status to not available.

 - ![Edit](../../Assets/Icons/Edit03.png "[Edit]") (Edit)
   Click this button to edit an offer.
 This button is only displayed when the checkbox of one offer is selected.
 Alternatively, you can click the offer to be edited.
   The *Edit offer "SKU"* view is displayed, see [Edit offer](#edit-offer).

+The list displays all offers available.
+All fields are read-only.
+Depending on the settings, the displayed columns may vary.

+- *SKU*
+  Stock Keeping Unit.
+Identification number for the offer.

+- *Variant status*
+  Indication whether the the offer is based on a master product or a variant of it.
+The following options are available:
+    - **Master offer**
+    - **Variant offer**

+[comment]: <> (Bessere Erklärung?)

+- *Status*
+  Offer status.
+The following options are available:
+    - **Active**
+      The offer is uploaded and available to be sold in the marketplace.
+    - **Inactive**
+      The offer is uploaded but not available to be sold in the marketplace.
+    - **Not available**
+      The offer is offline, that is, neither uploaded nor available to be sold in the marketplace.

+- *Pending status/Errors*
+    - **Active**
+    - **Inactive**
+    - **Not available**

+[comment]: <> (Info fehlt)

+- *Last upload*
+  Date and time of last offer upload.

+- *Connection*
+  Connection via which the upload has been performed.

+- *Attribute set*
+  Attribute set assigned to the offer.

+- *Created on*
+  Date and time of the creation.

+- *Created by*
+  Name and username of the user who created the offer.

+- *Modified on*
+  Date and time of the last modification.

+- *Modified by*
+  Name and username of the user who modified the offer.

+- *ID*
+  Offer identification number.
+The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)